Locally finite basic classical simple Lie superalgebras: Preliminaries

-Throughout this work, $\bbbf$ is a field of characteristic zero.
-Unless otherwise mentioned, all vector spaces are considered over $\bbbf.$ We denote the dual space of a vector space $V$ by $V^*.$ We denote the degree of a homogenous element $v$ of a superspace by $|v|$ and make a convention that if in an expression, we use $|u|$ for an element $u$ of a superspace, by default we have assumed $u$ is homogeneous.
-We denote the group of automorphisms of an abelian group $A$ or a Lie superalgebra $A$ by $Aut(A)$ and for a subset $S$ of an abelian group $A,$ by $\la S\ra,$ we mean the subgroup generated by $S.$ For a set $S,$ by $|S|,$ we mean the cardinal number of $S.$ For a map $f:A\longrightarrow B$ and $C\sub A,$ by $f\mid_{C},$ we mean the restriction of $f$ to $C.$ For two symbols $i,j,$ by $\d_{i,j},$ we mean the Kronecker delta.
+Throughout this paper, $\bbbf$ is a field of characteristic zero and $\bbbz_2:=\{0,1\}$ is the unique abelian group of order $2.$ Unless otherwise mentioned, all vector spaces are considered over $\bbbf.$ We denote the dual space of a vector space $V$ by $V^*.$ We denote the degree of a homogenous element $v$ of a superspace by $|v|$ and make a convention that if in an expression, we use $|u|$ for an element $u$ of a superspace, by default we have assumed $u$ is homogeneous.
+We denote the group of automorphisms of an abelian group $A$ or a Lie superalgebra $A$ by $Aut(A)$ and use $\simeq$ to show the isomorphism between two algebraic structures.
+For a subset $S$ of an abelian group, by $\la S\ra,$ we mean the subgroup generated by $S$ and for a set $S,$ by $|S|,$ we mean the cardinal number of $S.$ For a map $f:A\longrightarrow B$ and $C\sub A,$ by $f\mid_{C},$ we mean the restriction of $f$ to $C.$ For two symbols $i,j,$ by $\d_{i,j},$ we mean the Kronecker delta.
 We also use $\biguplus$ to indicate the disjoint union.
 We finally recall that the direct union is, by definition, the direct limit of a direct system whose morphisms are inclusion maps.